therealplato/therealplato.com/hugosite/content/posts/breakingprod.md

 operating the system should be willing to explain their own risk calculus when it differs from the business's calculus.
 This notably includes scenarios where an engineer identifies an ethical impact that was overlooked or undervalued by the business.

 It's also worth reiterating that perfect information is almost never available.
-Weighting risks and impacts higher than reality is safer than weighting them too low.
+Weighing risks and impacts higher than reality is safer than weighing them too low.
 Recalculate when new information becomes available.

 #### Mitigations

 Engineering is all about optimizing tradeoffs.
 In the context of risk mitigation, I've seen several approaches:
-- Code nothing: We can't break anything
+- Code nothing: We can't break anything.
-- Code poorly: We'll get a follow-on contract to fix our bugs
+- Code poorly: We'll get a follow-on contract to fix our bugs.
-- Minimize impact: Write code that breaks gracefully
+- Minimize impact: Write code that breaks gracefully.
-- Minimize risk: Write code that has very low chance of breaking
+- Minimize risk: Write code that has very low chance of breaking.
-- Maximize benefit: Write code that is so valuable that users tolerate breakage
+- Maximize benefit: Write code that is so valuable that users tolerate breakage.

-Personally, I also factor in the engineering team's happiness, so I prefer a combination of minimizing impact and minimizing risk.
+Personally, I also value the engineering team's happiness, so I prefer a combination of minimizing impact and minimizing risk.

 ##### Minimize Impact